mariechatfield/tutorials/firebase/steps/step2_write_data_manually.md

 ![My First App Dashboard](../images/screenshot_empty_db.png)

-Everything in Firebase is organized in a hierarchy under this starting reference, as a single JSON object.
-A helpful way to think of your Firebase database is as a single object, with other objects nested inside it.
+Everything in Firebase is organized in a hierarchy under this starting reference, as a single JSON object with other JSON objects and data nested inside it.

 | ![Pause Point](../images/pause_point.png) | [What is JSON?](../../explanations/json.md) |
 | --- | --- |